RATsynthesizers/FXcursion/README.md

-There are also host test suites that build for the PC and exclude anything touching the HAL, so a green run there says nothing about whether the firmware compiles — build in the IDE for that:
+There are also host test suites that build for the PC and exclude anything touching the HAL, so a green run there says nothing about whether the firmware compiles — build in the IDE for that (or GIT Bash in Windows directory):

 ```
-cmake -S TestBenchmarks/FXcursion_Audio_SHIELD/Tests -B /tmp/at && cmake --build /tmp/at
+cmake -S WIP/FXcursion_Audio_SHIELD/Tests -B /tmp/at && cmake --build /tmp/at
 ```

 Building the firmware from the command line (or other IDEs) might be possible,